onaio/help/faqs/_posts/2015-10-01-over-usage-limit.md

 - No data visualization.
 The map, table and charts views are disabled.
 - Submissions to forms are rejected.
-- Can't create new private projects or add forms to private projects
+- No new private projects or additional forms in private projects.
-- Can't add or edit project collaborators
+- No adding or editing project collaborators.
-- Project collaborators cannot download data
+- Project collaborators cannot download data.

 ###Unlocking a locked account due to plan downgrade